I tried automating AWS architecture diagram generation with the official Claude Code × draw.io Skill

 6

-However, the AWS icon style rules are not fully covered by the official Skill alone, so guidelines need to be added to SKILL.md.
+However, the AWS icon style rules aren't fully covered by the official Skill alone, so guidelines needed to be added to SKILL.md.

-SKILL.md is a Markdown file, so customization is easy.
-Feel free to use the guidelines in this article as a base and adjust them to suit your project's needs.
+SKILL.md is a Markdown file, so customization is simple.
+Feel free to use the guidelines in this article as a base and adjust them to fit your project.

 Share this article